Kieu Chinh: Accolades

 She was named "Refugee of the Year" by the United States Congress in 1990, received the "Warrior Woman Award" from the Asian Pacific Women's Network, and was the only Vietnamese person invited to speak at the 10th anniversary ceremonies for the Vietnam Memorial in Washington, DC.
 At the 2003 Vietnamese International Film Festival, Chinh received the Lifetime Achievement Award.
-In the same year, at the Festival Internazionale Cinema delle Donne (Women's International Film Festival) in Turin, Chinh was awarded the Special Acting Award (Premio Speciale Per La Miglior Interpretazione Femminile).
+In the same year, at the Festival Internazionale Cinema delle Donne (Women's International Film Festival) in Turin, Chinh was awarded the Special Acting Award (Premio Speciale Per La Miglior Interpretazione Femminile) for her role in Face.
 Three years later, the San Diego Asian Film Festival honored her with the Lifetime Achievement Award.
 In 2015, the San Francisco Bay Area – Festival of Globe (FOGsv) honors Chinh with a Lifetime Achievement Award for her contributions to the film industry and more.
 A documentary based on her life, Kieu Chinh: A Journey Home by Patrick Perez / KTTV, won the Emmy Awards in 1996.
 Chinh was honored as the 2009 Woman of the Year for her work in film and community service by State Senator Lou Correa.
 In addition, she was awarded a Humanitarian Award at the Asian World Film Festival in 2021.